kodeannn/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [A-Z]* /tmp/u/ - used to move all files beginning with an uppercase ([a-z]) to the directory /tmp/u rm *~ - used to delete all files in current working directory that end with the character ~ mkdir -p welcome/to/school - used to create the directories welcome, to , and school ls -amvp - explain later echo '0 string SCHOOL School data file' > school.mgc && file -C -m school.mgc - explain later
+mv [A-Z]* /tmp/u/ - used to move all files beginning with an uppercase ([a-z]) to the directory /tmp/u rm *~ - used to delete all files in current working directory that end with the character ~ mkdir -p welcome/to/school - used to create the directories welcome, to , and school ls -amvp - exlain later
+0 string SCHOOL school data
+!:mime school - explain later